 The Service Provider here refers to your everyday list of applications to which you need access.
-Be it Salesforce to manage your leads, Workday to manage your employee data or if you want to apply for your vacation, and any other application that you need.
+Be it Salesforce to manage your leads, Workday to manage your employee data or want to apply for your vacation, and any other application that you need.

 And to drill it further down, authentication is ensuring the users are who they claim to be when they request access to applications.

 Authorization is ensuring they are entitled to the access they need.
 You can further understand the difference between the two here.

 SAML in real-life?

 Apart from the above jargon, SAML can be co-related to various real-world examples to understand the underlying concept.